greczimarton/tp24-technical/README.md

 I divided the test the following way:
  - Unit tests:
    - Sorting tests: Tests if the API puts the receivables in the correct groups
-   - Summing tests: Tests if the API can sums the receivables correctly, paying attention to the different currencies
+   - Summing tests: Tests if the API can sum the receivables correctly, paying attention to the different currencies
      - I only tested the logic with cancelled receivables, because the other metrics are calculated the same way
  - Integration tests:
    - I send a JSON input and check if the API returns the correct JSON output